 Method

-- While it’s proving, you can start preparing the pizza sauce.
+6. While the dough is rising, you can start preparing the pizza sauce.
 Start by finely chopping the clove of garlic.
 Decant the tin of tomato sauce, and add the fresh garlic and Italian seasoning.

-This recipe is very versatile, and you can use it to make calzones, mini pizzas and pizza cups.
+This pizza dough recipe is versatile; aside from traditional pizzas, you can experiment and use it for other dishes like calzones and mini pizzas.
 You can also triple up the recipe and hold a pizza party.
 Make the dough ahead of time, and everyone can have fun adding their own toppings.
-This is a really chilled thing to do with your mates.
+This is a relaxed and enjoyable activity to do with friends.
 It is also a super-easy way to keep everyone happy – whether they are meat eaters or vegetarians.

 Conclusion